 Become better educated about money and finances

-Consider reading one book or magazine a month on money and finances; you will find informative blog posts on a variety of financial topics on CCMI’s blog.
+Consider reading one book or magazine a month on money and finances.
+Learn about recent changes to the tax laws or another topic that may impact you in the coming year.
+You will find informative blog posts on a variety of financial topics on CCMI’s blog which you can find by clicking here.

 CCMI provides personalized fee-only financial planning and investment management services to business owners, professionals, individuals and families in San Diego and throughout the country.
 CCMI has a team of CERTIFIED FINANCIAL PLANNERTM professionals who act as fiduciaries, which means our clients’ interests always come first.